Palethorn/nginx-vod-module/README.md

   * hls master playlist - master.m3u8
   * hls media playlist - index.m3u8
   * mss - manifest
-  * thumb - `thumb-<offset>.jpg` (offset is the thumbnail video offset in milliseconds)
+  * thumb - `thumb-<offset>[<resizeparams>].jpg` (offset is the thumbnail video offset in milliseconds)
+  * volume_map - `volume_map.csv`
-* seqparams - can be used to select specific seqeuences by id, e.g. master-sseq1.m3u8.
+* seqparams - can be used to select specific sequences by id (provided in the mapping JSON), e.g. master-sseq1.m3u8.
-* fileparams - can be used to select specific files (URLs) when using multi URLs.
+* fileparams - can be used to select specific sequences by index when using multi URLs.
 	For example, manifest-f1.mpd will return an MPD only from the first URL.
 * trackparams - can be used to select specific audio/video tracks.
-	For example, manifest-a1.f4m will return an F4M containing only the first audio stream.
+	For example, manifest-a1.f4m will return an F4M containing only the first audio stream of each sequence.
 	The default is to include the first audio and first video tracks of each file.
-	The tracks selected on the file name are AND-ed with the tracks selected with the /tracks/ path parameter.
+	The tracks selected on the file name are AND-ed with the tracks selected with the /tracks/ path parameter. v0/a0 select all video/audio tracks respectively.
+	The a/v parameters can be combined with f/s, e.g. f1-v1-f2-a1 = video1 of file1 + audio1 of file2, f1-f2-v1 = video1 of file1 + video1 of file2.
-* langparams - can be used to filter audio tracks according to their language.
+* langparams - can be used to filter audio tracks/subtitles according to their language (ISO639-3 code).
 	For example, master-leng.m3u8 will return only english audio tracks.
+* resizeparams - can be used to resize the returned thumbnail image.
+For example, thumb-1000-w150-h100.jpg captures a thumbnail
+	1 second into the video, and resizes it to 150x100.
+If one of the dimensions is omitted, its value is set so that the resulting image will retain the aspect ratio of the video frame.

 ### Mapping response format